maxdorx/unifi-macfiltering-dashboard/README.md

 * Change details.
 * Status.

-Timestamps are displayed in the configured dashboard timezone.

 ### Backup and restore

-The app creates a backup before changing a MAC list.
+The app creates a backup before changing a MAC filtering list.

 Admins can also create manual backups.